Rotator cuff

 Surgery

-Surgery comes with risks and fortunately most people benefit from conservative treatment.
-Physiotherapy exercise rehabilitation has been shown to be as effective as shoulder surgery for people with rotator cuff problems.
-Your health care professional can guide you with this option.
+Surgery carries risks, but the vast majority of people improve with conservative treatment.
+Physiotherapy and exercise rehab have been shown to be more effective than surgery for most rotator cuff issues.
+Your healthcare professional can guide you through this option.